 Some people might not be able to join by video and even on video it is easier to miss a bow, so it can be good practice if people say their name and “bowing in” or “bowing out” so people know who has bowed.

 As a facilitator, don’t be worried about periods of silence during Dharma Sharing, just as in a room, silent periods can be really powerful online too.

 Smile and let go

 There are more things to think about when starting to facilitate online.
 We might notice habit energies of striving, wanting it to be a great experience for the whole sangha or anxiety about how it will go.
 Do remember to breathe, smile and let go.
 You are doing a great service in supporting the sangha in difficult times.
 Any opportunity to connect will be appreciated and if anything goes wrong people will have understanding and patience.
 Enjoy the experience while experimenting with something new.

 Learn from the experienced ones

 Plumline has been running online Sanghas in the Plum Village tradition for a while.
-They have kindly put together resources and training for facilitators.
+They have kindly put together a FAQ for facilitators and video.

 Share your experiences

 Have a tip we haven’t mentioned?
 Or a question?
 Use the comments below and let’s make this a collective effort!

 Join the conversation